 After installation of the panels, the room became the favorite space for a variety of the Irving Art Center’s events including kid’s yoga and jazz classes.
 The Irving Symphony Orchestra, which plays regularly at the center, loved rehearsing in the room – almost more than they loved performing in front of an audience in the auditorium:

-“We used AlphaSorb® Acoustical Wall Panels from ASI in our rehearsal space to absorb reverberation and the Irving Symphony Orchestra actually prefers playing there to the stage.
+“We used AlphaSorb® Acoustical Wall Panels from Acoustical Solutions in our rehearsal space to absorb reverberation and the Irving Symphony Orchestra actually prefers playing there to the stage.
 It sounds great.” – JD Sones, House Sound Engineer, Irving Arts Center